Last Christmas: A Greek Winter Tale

 "That's what I wanted to explain," Cappie said quietly.
 "Will you look at me?"

 Casey stubbornly looked up.
 "Explain?"
 She asked in confusion.
 "Explain what?"
 She asked with emphasis as she looked into his blue eyes.
 "Explain how hurt I was that you broke up with me out of the blue?
-Explain that you threw away our relationship for a night of drunken sex?
+Explain how you threw away our relationship for a night of drunken sex?
 Or explain how easy it was for you to move on?"
 By this time, Casey knew her voice was rising and she didn't care.
 It felt good to let all her feelings from the past year out.

 "Case," Cappie said.
 She felt weak in the knees as she heard the way he said her name.
-He always had that affect on her.
+He always had that effect on her.
 "I didn't throw away our relationship on a night of drunken sex.
 I lied to you about that."

 Casey stared at Cappie in shock.
 "What?"

 Cappie looked away and sighed.
 "I made that part up.
 Yes, Lana kissed me, but I never slept with her.
 I just said it so that," Cappie swallowed, "it would make hating me easier."

 Casey felt tears stinging her eyes.
 "I couldn't hate you even if I tried," she said softly.
 "Why would you let me believe that?
 Why?"